 The pouring out of the Holy Spirit marks the foundation of the Church by God sending the Holy Spirit into the world to empower the Holy Apostles to proclaim the Gospel.
 The Church becomes a reality seen through the descent of the Holy Spirit, and to be a Christian is to have the Holy Spirit inside yourself.

 What happened on the day of Pentecost in Acts 2?

 The Holy Spirit does not collect people, does not make them uniform, but cultivates the identity of each human person, distinct from other persons, enlightening, enriching, and making them communicate with other persons in the love of the Most Holy Trinity.
 The Holy Spirit is not a leveler of personal or ethnic identities, but he makes each person grow spiritually, each people.
-What Really Happened on Pentecost?
+What Happened on Pentecost?

-According to Acts 2 of the Bible, on the day of Pentecost God sent His Spirit of Truth, that is, the Holy Spirit, to anoint the apostles and 70 other disciples, and as soon as they were filled with the Holy Spirit, the disciples spoke of the wonderful works of God, and the Jews and proselytes who were in Jerusalem heard each one in his language what the apostles preached; they heard in the language in which they were born, says the book of Acts in the second chapter.
+According to Acts 2 of the Bible, on the day of Pentecost, God sent His Spirit of Truth, that is, the Holy Spirit, to anoint the apostles and 70 other disciples, and as soon as they were filled with the Holy Spirit, the disciples spoke of the beautiful works of God, and the Jews and proselytes who were in Jerusalem heard each one in his language what the apostles preached; they heard in the language in which they were born, says the book of Acts in the second chapter.

-The Holy Spirit does not descend upon the Apostles in the form of a bed of fire, like a covering over them that would have made them uniform, but in the form of tongues like fire over the head of each disciple who would become an Apostle.
+The Holy Spirit does not descend upon the Apostles in the form of a bed of fire, like a covering over them that would have made them uniform, but in the form of tongues, like fire over the head of each disciple who would become an Apostle.

 Read also: What Was the Transfiguration of Jesus?